 Unless evidence is provided to the contrary, the EPO will assume, for the purposes of determining whether the subject-matter of the European patent application or European patent extends beyond the content of the application as filed (Art.
 123(2)), that the translation filed under Art.
 14(2) or Rule 40(3) is in conformity with the original text of the application (e.g. in Japanese).
 The text of the application as filed however remains the basis for determining the allowability of amendments under Art.
 123(2) or the content of the disclosure for the purposes of Art.
 54(3) (see G‑IV, 5.1).

-The EPO has the power to require the filing of a certificate, certifying that a translation supplied corresponds to the original text, within a period to be determined by it.
-The exercise of this power should be determined on a case-by-case basis and ought to be used only when the official concerned has serious doubts as to the accuracy of the translation.
-The certificate could be called for either from the person who made the translation or from some other competent person.
+The EPO has the discretion to require the filing of a certificate that a translation supplied corresponds to the original text, within a period to be specified (see E‑VIII, 1.2 and E‑VIII, 1.6).
+An invitation to file the certificate may only be made where the EPO has serious doubts as to the accuracy of the translation.
 Failure to file the certificate in due time will lead to the document being deemed not to have been received unless the EPC provides otherwise.
 This partial loss of rights is subject to further processing under Art.
 121 and Rule 135.

 Certification is not in principle required in respect of the translations of the claims into the other two official languages required under Rule 71(3).